chubin/cheat.sh/README.md

 (note the `\` before `&`: it is escaping `&`, which has in shell special meaning).

-## Programming languages support
+## Programming languages cheat sheets

-Cheat sheets related to the programming languages are organized in namespaces (subdirectories), that are named according to the programming languages.
+Cheat sheets related to programming languages are organized in namespaces (subdirectories), that are named according to the programming languages.

-For each supported programming languages there are several special cheat sheets: its own sheet, `hello`, `:list` and `:learn`.
+For each supported programming language there are several special cheat sheets: its own sheet, `hello`, `:list` and `:learn`.
 Say for lua it will look like: